In a few days, we'll all be watching the Olympic Summer Games in Tokyo.

 Steiner consulted with Susann.
 And, with her support, he quit the federation and left Austria behind.

-To ensure he would still allow be allowed to compete at the 2008 Olympics, Susann helped Steiner devise a plan to switch nationalities.
-Steiner applied for German citizenship.
+To ensure he would still allow be allowed to compete at the 2008 Olympics, Susann helped Steiner apply for German citizenship.
 Because of international sports rules, he was barred from competing internationally for three years, until he was officially a German citizen.
 If everything worked out just right, Steiner would be eligible to compete just in time for Beijing.

 The End of Something